wsbf/wsbf.net/README.md

 - discuss removing `libcart`.`play_mask`

 - album checkout interface
-- logbook
 - interface to request/grant/deny access to intern status and show times
 - maybe have account registration be approved
 - user profile photos
 - "spaz sheet" interface for logbook (with captcha)
-- move views into modals where appropriate
 - add help content/minigame to home page